attack68/rateslib/docs/source/c_solver.rst

 ***********

-The ``rateslib.solver`` module includes a :class:`~rateslib.solver.Solver` class which iteratively solves the DFs of :class:`~rateslib.curves.Curve` objects, and values of :class:`~rateslib.curves.LineCurve` to fit given calibrating instruments.
+The ``rateslib.solver`` module includes a :class:`~rateslib.solver.Solver` class which iteratively solves for the parameters of :ref:`Curve <curves-doc>` objects, to fit the given market data of calibrating :ref:`Instruments <instruments-doc>`.

 This module relies on the utility module :ref:`dual<dual-doc>` for gradient based optimization.